stain/ro-crate-paper/manuscript.md

 \label{sec:futurework}

 The direction of future RO-Crate work is determined by the community around it as a collaborative effort.
 We currently plan on further outreach, building training material (including a comprehensive entry-level tutorial) and maturing the reference implementation libraries.
+We will also be building up examples of RO-Crate _consumption_, e.g. Jupyter Notebooks that is querying multiple crates using knowledge graphs.
 In addition, we are exploring ways to support some entity types requested by users, e.g. detailed workflow runs or container provenance, which do not have a good match in Schema.org.
 Such support could be added, for instance, by integrating other vocabularies or by having separated (but linked) metadata files.

 Furthermore, we want to better understand how the community uses RO-Crate in practice and how it contrasts with other related efforts; this will help us to improve our specification and tools.
 We plan to gather feedback via user studies, with the Linked Open Data community or as part of EOSC Bring-your-own-Data training events.